teonet-go/dataserver/cmd/README.md

-# TCP sample
+# Data transmission via TCP client server examples

-There is TCP client server example to transfer data from client to server and from sderver to client.
+There is TCP client server examples to transfer data from client to server and from server to client.